anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 off-site:
 : Describes a component or service or functionality not available within the customer site/domain.
 It may be at a central site or an internet resident "cloud" service.
-The connection may also be a temporary and, e.g., only available at times when workers are present on a construction side, for instance.
+The connection may also be temporary and, e.g., only available at times when workers are present on a construction side, for instance.

 PER:
 : Pledge-enrollment-request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain